 Some “diabetes hypochondriacs” test their blood sugar repeatedly with home tests, wondering what really is the right reading range right after eating.

-“It is not uncommon to have a one to two hour postprandial blood glucose level anywhere between approximately 70 and 145 mg/deciliter,” says Dr. Richard Kelley, MD, a bariatric physician, author of “The Fitness Response” and “The Three-Hour Appetite.”
-A bariatric physician specializes in obesity treatment and fat loss.
+“It is not uncommon to have a one to two hour postprandial blood glucose level anywhere between approximately 70 and 145 mg/deciliter,” says Richard Kelley, MD, a practicing physician in Texas for 20+ years, and author of “The Fitness Response,” “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”

-“The blood glucose range after eating can be markedly variable, depending on the lack or preponderance of carbohydrate in a given meal,” continues Dr. Kelley, whom I interviewed for this article.
+Dr. Kelley explains, “The blood glucose range after eating can be markedly variable, depending on the lack or preponderance of carbohydrate in a given meal.

 “Depending on the glycemic index of a particular food or carbohydrate, the blood glucose levels will vary greatly.